ADD-ONS / ANTICOAGULANT THERAPY

 - serious side effects:

-- blood clots – patients are exposed to increased thrombotic risk of the underlying condition for which dabigatran is being given
+- thrombosis/thromboembolism – patients are at increased thrombotic risk due to the underlying condition necessitating dabigatran prescription

 - recurrent bleeding (some patients may require an additional dose of idarucizumab)

-- hypersensitivity reactions (severe allergic reaction – fever, difficulty breathing due to airway spasms, hyperventilation, rash, and itching)
+- hypersensitivity reactions (severe allergic reaction – fever, respiratory distress due to airway spasms, hyperventilation, rash, and pruritus)

-- patients with hereditary fructose intolerance may be at risk for adverse effects such as low blood glucose, low phosphate, metabolic acidosis, increased uric acid, and acute liver failure
+- patients with hereditary fructose intolerance may be at risk for adverse effects such as hypoglycemia, hypophosphatemia, metabolic acidosis, hyperuricemia, and acute liver failure